Bernardo-MG/docs-maven-skin/README.md

 # Docs Maven Skin

-A Bootstrap-based HTML5 skin for Maven Site, meant to help using it as a documentation site for it's project.
+A minimalist Bootstrap-based HTML5 skin for Maven Site, which will help to use it as a documentation site.

-It has been created using the [Reflow Maven skin][reflow] as the basis and adapting the [Docs Bootstrap Template][docs-template].
+While it can be used by itself, just remember to check the documentation to find out how to set it up, new projects may as well make use of the [Library Maven Archetype][library-archetype] which, among other features, makes use of this skin.

+The skin has been adapted from the static template [Docs Bootstrap Template][docs-template], which will be the visual reference to be followed by this project.

 [![Maven Central](https://img.shields.io/maven-central/v/com.wandrell/docs-maven-skin.svg)][maven-repo]
 [![Bintray](https://api.bintray.com/packages/bernardo-mg/maven/docs-maven-skin/images/download.svg)][bintray-repo]